-When a student enrolled in your course is issued an Authorization for Accommodation (AFA) letter, you can expect the student to meet with you to have their AFA signed.
-If you would prefer to arrange a student's exam accommodations yourself, let the student know that.
-Otherwise, the student will also give a copy of their AFA to the CSE OSD Liaison at CSE Student Affairs.
+When a student enrolled in a CSE course is issued an Authorization for Accommodation (AFA) letter, an instructor can expect the student to meet with them to have their AFA signed.
+If an instructor would prefer to arrange a student's exam accommodations, they should let the student know that.
+The student will also give a copy of their AFA to the CSE OSD Liaison at CSE Student Affairs.

-The OSD Liaison will make arrangements for the student's exam, and then contact the instructor with the details.
+Unless communicated otherwise, the OSD Liaison will make arrangements for the student's exams, and then contact the instructor with the details.
 The accommodated exam may:

 - Be in a separate location from the classroom exam

 - Start at the same time as the classroom exam or a little later